gamtiq/amd-proc-plugin/README.md

 ### setDefaultLoader(sExt: sLoader)

 Sets the default loader/plugin that should be used when it is not specified inside resource name.
-The value of the parameter should represent plugin name without the trailing exclamation sign (e.g. `"text"` or `"view"`).
+The value of the parameter should represent plugin name without the trailing exclamation sign (e.g. `'text'` or '[view](https://github.com/gamtiq/amd-view-plugin)').

 ## Licence